Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 ![alt text](/assets/images/posts/library.jpg)

 Frameworks and libraries are not mandatory and the same for every project but they amplify the development process enormously.
-Over the years, standards came and go and with KMM many will leave the stage once again.
+Over the years, standards came and go, and with KMM many will leave the stage once again.

-In short: most dependencies only available on iOS or strongly dependant on the JVM may not (yet) be available for KMM and and many compatible with Kotlin/Native already are.
-Technically native dependencies of one platform could be made compatible via the [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html) mechanism but this would imply an implementation for the other platform that is unfamiliar with the corresponding APIs and therefore debatable.
+To summarize: most dependencies only available on iOS or strongly dependant on the JVM may not (yet) be available for KMM, and many compatible with Kotlin/Native already are.
+Native dependencies of one platform could be made compatible using the [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html) mechanism, but this would require an implementation on the other platform, which is unfamiliar with the corresponding APIs, and is therefore debatable.

 ### Data handling

-While concepts were adopted and both platforms influenced each other, frameworks and libraries for handling data have largely been developed in isolation.
+While concepts were adopted and both platforms influence each other, frameworks and libraries for handling data have largely been developed in isolation.

 | Requirement | Android | iOS | KMM |
 | ----------- | ------- | --- | --- |